Signs that your falconry service isn't fit for purpose

 Monday 21st May 2018

 Yes, that’s right.
-Falconry for pest control.
+Falconry for pest bird control.
 If this in itself is surprising, don’t start here!
 Please have a look at our bird control services.

-Lots of have-a-go heroes out there
+There are lots of have-a-go heroes out there.

 There are lots of falconry companies out there who are just ‘having a go’ because falconry has been their hobby and they’ve realised that they can make money from it.